Hacking-Notes/Hacker-Roadmap/README.md

 --- ---

 #### 4. **Search and Find CVE's:**
-find vulnerability on different open source project (not has hard has you might think)
+Discover vulnerabilities in various open-source projects (it's not as difficult as you might imagine).
+- [ ] View the following video [Tyler Ramsbey - Youtube](https://www.youtube.com/watch?v=2VB4Zd5C8N8)

 --- ---

-Bonus information: Get help with you resume and speak with a ethical hacker for free or pay what you want and give to an organisation of your choice.
-Simply join the discord and schedule your time
+Additional perk: Receive assistance with your resume and engage in a conversation with an ethical hacker at no cost or contribute as you wish and donate to a charity of your choosing.
+Just join the [Discord server](https://discord.gg/r68ameNHrD) and arrange your appointment.

 <a name="Certification-Seekers"></a>
 ## Roadmap for Certification Seekers